hydephp/develop/docs/digging-deeper/navigation.md

 Here's an overview of what you can customize in your navigation menus:

-- Navigation menu item labels - the text that appears in the menu links
+- Item labels: The text displayed in menu links
-- Navigation menu item priority - control the order in which the links appear
+- Item priorities: Control the order of link appearance
-- Navigation menu item visibility - control if pages may show up in the menus
+- Item visibility: Choose to hide or show pages in the menu
-- Navigation menu item grouping - group pages together in dropdowns
+- Item grouping: Group pages together in dropdowns or sidebar categories

 ### Customization Methods